-Encyclopedia of Community and Environmental Management. induced through infill or when separate parcels are assembled to accommodate larger uses-in medium-scale nodes.
+Encyclopedia of Community and Environmental Management.

+- separate parcels are assembled to accommodate larger uses.
 These areas may also present opportunities for smaller, start-up, or specialty businesses which may incorporate live-work arrangements.
-(Amended 6-20-19; BCPA-2017-01A)

-- Suburban Centers and Corridors: Suburban areas typically include larger parcels connected by higher speed thoroughfares without many walkable connections and may have little existing place identity.
-Larger than commercial nodes, some suburban centers These centers and corridors may not be able to accommodate contemporary forms of retail and other commercial uses and may require revitalization through reinvestment, adaptive reuse, or redevelopment, or retrofitting existing buildings/sites to remain competitive.
-Goals for revitalizing these areas include 1) creating opportunities for incremental change, 2) improving the relationship between streets and buildings, 3) improved accessibility through accommodation for multiple modes of trave, and 4) managing vehicular access on major roadways.
-(Amended 6-20-19; BCPA-2017-01A) - Light Industrial / Research and Development: The first light industrial and research and development parks in the Town were developed in the early 1980's and some of their oldest buildings are nearing functional obsolescence.
+(Amended 9-3-19; BCPA-2017-01A) - Suburban Centers and Corridors: Suburban areas typically include larger parcels connected by higher speed thoroughfares without many walkable connections and may have little existing place identity.
+These centers and corridors may not be able to accommodate contemporary forms of retail and other commercial uses and may require revitalization through reinvestment, redevelopment, or retrofitting existing buildings/sites to remain competitive.
+Goals for revitalizing these areas include 1) creating opportunities for incremental change, 2) improving the relationship between streets and buildings, 3) improved accessibility through accommodation for multiple modes of travel, and 4) managing vehicular access on major roadways.
+(Amended 9-3-19; BCPA-2017-01A) - Light Industrial / Research and Development: The first light industrial and research and development parks in the Town were developed in the early 1980's and some of their oldest buildings are nearing functional obsolescence.
 Reinvestment is necessary for many parcels.
 In addition, the parks are often bordered by residential and commercial development, presenting an opportunity to redevelop single-use buildings to include residential and retail uses and create a mixed-used environment.
+In addition to existing industrial parks, there are some large tracts of open land in northeast Amherst which present an opportunity for development of new e-commerce/logistics businesses that rely on good transportation access to major arterials and interstate highways and are not directly adjacent to residential neighborhoods.
+(Amended 12-14-20; BCPA-2020-04)